senaite/senaite2.com/docs/analysis_specifications.md

 ---
-id: sample-specifications
+id: analysis-specifications
-title: Sample Specifications
+title: Analysis Specifications
-sidebar_label: Sample Specifications
+sidebar_label: Analysis Specifications
 ---

 In the previous Section you learned how to manage Analyses and how to add Result